Articles

 One of the many investor-friendly provisions of the One Big Beautiful Bill Act (OBBBA) is the expansion of Internal Revenue Code Section 1202, which enables owners and early investors in domestic C corporations to permanently exclude capital gains from the sale or exchange of qualified small business stock (QSBS).
 The changes contained in the new law increase the number of companies qualifying to issue QSBS, reduce the holding period required to benefit from the provision, and expand the tax savings available to shareholders.

-Congress introduced QSBS in 1993 to incentivize investment in small businesses and allow early-stage investors to exclude from their taxable income capital gains on the sale of those shares after a specific period of time.
-To qualify for this benefit, investors must acquire the stock directly from a “qualifying small business” structured as a domestic C corporation in exchange for cash or services, and they must have held the QSBS for at least five years before selling it.
-Despite the use of the term “small business,” the actual size of the qualifying company can be quite significant.
+Congress introduced QSBS in 1993 to incentivize investment in small businesses and allow early-stage investors to exclude from taxable income capital gains on the sale of stock after a certain holding period.
+To qualify for this benefit, investors must have acquired the stock directly from a “qualifying small business” structured as a domestic C corporation in exchange for cash or other property (excluding stock) or as compensation for services, and they must have held the stock for more than five years.

-For example, before the enactment of the OBBBA, the issuing company was required to have aggregate gross assets of $50 million or less at the time of issuance of the shares and use 80 percent of its assets in the active conduct of a trade or business for the duration the investor held the stock.
-Specifically excluded were small business entities in the banking, hospitality, farming, and professional services industries, such as accounting, architecture, engineering, hospitality, and financial and brokerage services, whose employees’ skills and expertise are the companies’ primary assets.
+Despite the term “small business,” the actual size of the qualifying company could be quite significant.
+For example, the issuing company’s aggregate gross assets had to be $50 million or less at the time of issuance, and 80 percent of its assets had to be in the active conduct of a trade or business for the duration the investor held the stock.
+Specifically excluded from this definition were small business entities in the banking, hospitality, farming, and professional services industries, such as accounting, architecture, engineering and financial and brokerage services, whose employees’ skills and expertise are the companies’ primary assets.

 Larger Corporations Qualify Under New Law